Srishtisha-21/HR_Attrition_Analysis_Project/README.md

 Employee data is loaded into **PostgreSQL**, modelled and measured in **Power BI**, and presented as a two-page interactive dashboard that moves from *what is happening* (attrition overview) to *why it is happening* (attrition drivers).

-> Replace the placeholders marked `<...>` with the real numbers from your dashboard before publishing.

 ---